kcerasaro/Star-Rail-Dashboard/srd-front-end/README.md

 Then visit: http://localhost:6006

-To create a `.stories.tsx` file for a component, run:
+To create a `.stories.tsx` file for a component, manually add the file in the same folder as the component.
+Here is a basic example:
 ```
-# from srd-front-end
-pnpm exec storybook-genie src/components/shared/<ComponentFolder>/<Component>.tsx

-# alternatively, run from the shared folder
-pnpm exec storybook-genie <ComponentFolder>/<Component>.tsx
+import Component from './Component';

+export default {
+  title: 'Shared/Component',
+  component: Component,
+};

+export const Default = () => <Component />;
 ```
 > When making changes to imports, component names, or props- `.stories.tsx` may break.
-This can be updated manually.
-Alternatively, delete teh `.stories.tsx`and regenerate with the same command from above
+Be sure to check this file and update as needed.
 ```
 srd-front-end/
 ├── .storybook/